gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 #### Why's Gridcoin Different
 * Most of these tokens are heavily centralized
-    * one person/group decides how they should be distributed
+    * One person/group decides how they should be distributed
         * Many of these tokens have suddenly stopped because the people behind the projects decided to stop giving tokens out.